pcmillerAcme/docs/source/SDK.rst

 acmeWebAnimationClientCDN.html |br|
 acmeWebAnimationClientCDN.js

 These files define a web page which dynamically queries api.acme.codes for an animation via chained xmlhttp calls.
-The final product is loaded from ACME's CDN network at cdn.api.acme.codes.
+The final product is loaded from ACME's Content Delivery Network at cdn.api.acme.codes.
+See the `CDN section of this documentation <https://acme.readthedocs.io/en/latest/CDN.html>`_ for more details.

 :download:`Download <./_static/acmeWebAnimationClientCDN.html>` or :ref:`read acmeWebAnimationClientCDN.html`
 |br|